TikhonJelvis/RL-book/book/chapter2/chapter2.md

     state: S
 ```

 Now we are ready to write a class to represent Markov Processes.
 We create an abstract class `MarkovProcess` parameterized by a generic type (`TypeVar('S')`) representing a generic state space `Generic[S]`.
-The abstract class has an `@abstractmethod` called `transition` that is meant to specify the transition probability distribution of next states, given a current non-terminal state.
+The abstract class has an abstract method called `transition` that is meant to specify the transition probability distribution of next states, given a current non-terminal state.
 We know that `transition` is well-defined only for non-terminal states and hence, it's argument is clearly type-annotated as `NonTerminal[S]`.
 The return type of `transition` is `Distribution[State[S]]`, which as we know from the Chapter on *Programming and Design*, represents the probability distribution of next states.
 We also have a method `simulate` that enables us to generate an `Iterable` (generator) of sampled states, given as input a `start_state_distribution: Distribution[NonTerminal[S]]` (from which we sample the starting state).
 The sampling of next states relies on the implementation of the `sample` method for  the `Distribution[State[S]]` object produced by the `transition` method.
 \index{MarkovProcess@\texttt{MarkovProcess}}

 Here's the full body of the abstract class `MarkovProcess`: